GeotrekCE/Geotrek-rando-v3/docs/installation.md

 # Installation

-Install Geotrek-rando on your own computer or server.
+!!! note "Install Geotrek-rando on your own computer or server."

 ## Environnements variables

 Whichever installation you choose below, you can set some environment variables related to your project.

-If you follow the [Install with Docker (recommended)](#install-with-docker-recommended) section you can create the optional `.env` file based on the example (`cp .env.example .env`), If you follow the [Install without Docker (not recommended)](#install-without-docker-not-recommended) section you can modify `.env.production` file.
+- If you follow the [Install with Docker (recommended)](#install-with-docker-recommended) section, you can create the optional `.env` file based on the example (`cp .env.example .env`).
+- If you follow the [Install without Docker (not recommended)](#install-without-docker-not-recommended) section, you can modify `.env.production` file.

 ### Sentry